sfwem/meshmap/README.md

 > `GRANT SELECT, DELETE, DROP, INSERT, TRIGGER, UPDATE on node_map.* TO 'mesh-map'@'localhost';`
 > `FLUSH PRIVLEGES;`

-- **4: Decompress user-files.tar.gz**
-*Example*: `tar -zxvf user-files.tar.gz`
-This will decompress the files for the settings.
-They are distributed in compressed format so that *your* files do not get overwritten when the rest of the scripts get updated.
-(If anyone has a better idea for how to keep the user edited files updated and "away" from the git repo,
-yet still in the same directory and allow for not changing the users edits, it'd be great to hear about it)
+- **4: Copy scripts/user-settings.ini-default to /scripts/user-settings.ini and edit the user-settings.ini file**
-    * The file scripts/user-settings.ini is probably the most important.
+    * The file scripts/user-settings.ini is the most important to get right.
     It is **very important** to make sure your SQL username and password are correct in scripts/user-settings.ini!!
     * Also important is, if the system that this is running on cannot resolve "localnode.local.mesh" you can change that in the user-settings.ini file.
+    * Once you save to the user-settings.ini file any changes you make will not be overwritten by future updates.
+    The "-default" files *will probably* change though and you will need to update your personal files when this happens.
     * There are many other things you can change in the ini files.
 Default Map center position, the header messages, etc.
     * *Please read* the comments in the user-settings.ini file for more info about the different settings.
-    * There is also a "custom.inc" PHP file that can be used for more site specific overrides if needed.
+    * There is also a "custom.inc-default" PHP file that can be used for more site specific overrides if needed.
+    Read that file for info on what it does, it can safely be ignored by most users.
-<blockquote style="background: #FFFF99;">The way the user editable files are distrubuted will change in the near future, for now use this method.<br/>
+<blockquote style="background: #B00000; margin-right: 45%;"><strong>The way the user editable files are distrubuted has changed!.</strong><br/></blockquote>
-I will <em>always</em> strive to not overwrite your site changes when I make updates to certain files.</blockquote>

 - **4.5: To make sure it is all working at this point is probably a good idea.**
 You should now be able to run get-map-info.php from the scripts directory.
 I would suggest giving it a test run or two first.
-Node polling can take lots of time, espessialy on a large network.
+Node polling can take lots of time, especially on a large network.
 Be Patient! :)
 Enter the meshmap/scripts directory.
-    <blockquote style="background: #66CC66;">Tip: if you get a "command not found" error, you may need to run it like this:<br/> `./get-map-info.php <option>` </blockquote>
+    <blockquote style="background: #66CC66; margin-right: 35%;">Tip: if you get a "command not found" error, you may need to run it like this:<br/> `./get-map-info.php <option>` </blockquote>
 These are options you can send to get-map-info.php:
     > `--test-mode-no-sql`
 Output to console only, *do not* read/write to the database.
-    <blockquote style="background: #FFFF99;">This will make sure the scripts can reach your localnode and the rest of the network.
+    <blockquote style="background: #FFFF99; margin-right: 30%">This will make sure the scripts can reach your localnode and the rest of the network.
     This will **not** update the database, you won't see anything on the map page yet, it only outputs to the terminal for testing.</blockquote>
     > `--test-mode-with-sql`
 Output to console *and* read/write to the database.
-    <blockquote style="background: #FFFF99;">This will ensure everything is setup correctly and get some data into your database!</blockquote>
+    <blockquote style="background: #FFFF99; margin-right: 40%;">This will ensure everything is setup correctly and get some data into your database!</blockquote>
-    <blockquote style="background: #66CC66;">Tip: <em><strong>Do not</strong></em> ctrl-C out of the script while it is using the database!<br/>
+    <blockquote style="background: #66CC66; margin-right: 30%;">Tip: <em><strong>Do not</strong></em> ctrl-C out of the script while it is using the database!<br/>
 	Let it finish, even if it seems hung up.<br/>
 	You should recieve some error if something is <em>actually</em> wrong.<br/>
 	Using ctrl-C to stop the script midway will cause problems in the database, <em>do not</em> do it!</blockquote>
-<blockquote style="background: #d3d3d3;">If the --test-mode-no-sql is successful, you can go ahead and run the script with --test-mode-with-sql or just without any options.<br/>
+<blockquote style="background: #d3d3d3; margin-right: 30%;">If the --test-mode-no-sql is successful, you can go ahead and run the script with --test-mode-with-sql or just without any options.<br/>
 Run the script without options and there is no on screen output (this is for cron).</blockquote>

 - **5: Copy httpd-meshmap.conf to the apache2 "Conf Available" directory**, `/etc/apache2/conf-available`
 Once the file is copied, you need to edit it and make sure the `<Alias>` and `<Directory>` directives have the correct paths.
 After you have made sure the file is correct then run: `sudo a2enconf httpd-meshmap`
 This is will load the config into Apache and if successful, it will tell you to reload apache, do so.
-    <blockquote style="background: #d3d3d3;"><em>Other linux distibutions may require you to copy this file into /etc/httpd/extra<br/>
+    <blockquote style="background: #d3d3d3; margin-right: 30%;"><em>Other linux distibutions may require you to copy this file into /etc/httpd/extra<br/>
 and then edit /etc/httpd/httpd.conf and add the line:</em> `Include extra/httpd-meshmap.conf` <em>somewhere.</em></blockquote>

 - **6: Load up the page: http://myhostname/meshmap/index.php and you should hopefully see your data.**